pachyderm/docs/content/latest/deploy-manage/deploy/tracing.md

      created by the `jaeger-all-in-one.yaml` manifest).
 Killing the pods restarts them, which causes them to connect to Jaeger.

-3. Send Pachyderm a traced request by setting the `PACH_TRACE` environment variable to "true" before running any `pachctl` command (note that `JAEGER_ENDPOINT` must also be set/exported):
+3. Send MLDM a traced request by setting the `PACH_TRACE` environment variable to "true" before running any `pachctl` command (note that `JAEGER_ENDPOINT` must also be set/exported):